martinov/uc_epaybg/README.txt

 The version for Ubercart 2 (Drupal 6) was developed by Martin Martinov http://drupal.org/user/207484

-While porting the 5.x version to 6.x I've extended it a little bit.
+While porting the 5.x version to 6.x I've extended it a little.
 I've added some response codes that now are sent to the ePay.bg server when it sends a notification for successful or canceled payment to yor server, as it is noted in the documentation provided by ePay.
 I have also used the paypal uberacrt module for reference and I'm plannig to add some more new features and tweaks.